Non-Alcoholic Fatty Liver Disease Is Easy To Develop. We Don't Want To Get There, However.

 One thing in common with the geese and the ortolans is that they are fed an ultra-rich diet of grains.
 That constant overfeeding of carbohydrates forces their liver to become fat, and from there we get that fatty liver known as foie gras.

-In fact, that’s what overeating would do to us too, no?
+In fact, that’s what an overconsumption of carbohydrates can do to us.

 People who drink too many sugary drinks do end up with a higher risk of developing non-alcoholic fatty liver disease (NAFLD).
 The overconsumption of grains can also lead to NAFLD — much like how geese are being force-fed for the sake of foie gras production.

-One thing is for sure — the overconsumption of these carbohydrates ain’t gonna be that good for our health.
+One thing is for sure — the overconsumption of these carbohydrates isn’t going to be that good for our health.

 Because we’d be more likely to develop fatty livers as a result — and when our livers become overly fatty, there are other things that can go wrong within our body very easily.